ChristopherJulien/ARC/README.md

 Please check the presentation to create an account, setup SSH keys, and request access to the RSL group.

-Also check the tipps and tricks in the FIX[isaac_gym_envs](https://bitbucket.org/leggedrobotics/legged_gym/src/fb015b00ba49f3fad9cf967d0743a1ef3e0e3a0d/tipps_tricks/?at=feature%2Fcluster_readme) repo.

 ## Setting up dependencies on the cluster